Turn off "Hide in Navigation". Then, consider:

 Illegitimate gaps

 Above I mentioned that there are some gaps which were made official by AASHTO action, yet I consider them to be illegitimate.
 Why?
 These are decisions that were made in recent years, a timeframe during which AASHTO's Special Committee on Route Numbering often seems to operate as if they have lost sight of some basic conditions that need to be in place before a road can be approved as a US route.
 One seemingly-obvious requirement of a US route is: motorists should be able to drive the route from one end to the other.
 Yet in 2009 AASHTO approved a change to a US route that made it impossible for drivers to follow that route.
-I will try to explain using this screenshot taken from OTIS (CDOT's Online Transportation Information System).
+I will try to explain using this screenshot taken from OTIS (Colorado DOT's Online Transportation Information System).
 The basemap shows all roads in white; roads overlaid in red are CDOT's responsibility.
 The highway on the left is I-25.
 On the right is CDOT's definition of US 85:

 |